 JOHN BAVOSI / SCIENCE PHOTO LIBRARY JOHN BAVOSI / SCIENCE PHOTO LIBRARY

 Hiatus hernia.
 Illustration of a hiatus hernia, showing gastro-oesophageal reflux.
 Here, the junction between the oesophagus (at top) and the stomach (bottom) is seen.
-The diaphragm is the pink structure to the left and right of top of the stomach.
+The diaphragm is the red structure running diagonally from lower left to right.
 Hiatus hernia is the condition in which the stomach protrudes through the diaphragm into the chest cavity.
-This results in gastro- oesophageal reflux where the contents of the stomach (acidic gastric juices) pass abnormally back up the oesophagus.
-Reflux may cause heart- burn, inflammation & ulceration of the oesophagus.
-Treatment involves avoiding large meals, stopping smoking, weight loss, & the use of antacid drugs.
+This results in the contents of the stomach (acidic gastric juices, yellow) passing abnormally back up the oesophagus.
+It is known as gastro-oesophageal reflux.
+Reflux may cause heart- burn and inflammation of the oesophagus.
+Treatment involves avoiding large meals, stopping smoking, weight loss, and the use of antacid drugs.

 Model release not required.
 Property release not required.